Blog

 Risks Involved in Buying Credit Card Debt

-• Legal exposure: Improper collection practices can result in costly lawsuits.
+• Legal exposure: Mistakes in communication or documentation can result in lawsuits

 Tips for Successful Debt Buying